Digital Realty

-Digital Realty is a real estate investment trust that owns, operates and invests in carrier-neutral data centers across the world.
+Digital Realty is a real estate investment trust that owns, operates, and invests in carrier-neutral data centers across the world.
 The company offers data center, colocation, and interconnection services.

-As of June 2023, Digital Realty has more than 300 facilities in more than 25 countries.
+It was formed in 2004 by GI Partners.
+As of June 2023, Digital Realty has over 300 facilities in more than 25 countries.

-The company has made promises and efforts to reduce its carbon emissions.
-In 2020, Digital Realty joined the Science-Based Target Initiative, promising to reduce its Scope 1 and 2 emissions by 68% and Scope 3 emissions by 24% between 2018 and 2030.
-The company is also a signatory of the Climate Neutral Data Center Pact, a self-regulatory initiative – drawn up with the European Data Center Association (EUDCA) and Cloud Infrastructure Services Provider in Europe (CISPE) – designed to make the industry climate-neutral by 2030.
-In July 2023, Digital Realty received a Certificate of Conformity, certifying its adherence to the Self-Regulatory Initiatives set out by the Pact in Europe.
+The company is a signatory of the Climate Neutral Data Center Pact (CNDCP), a self-regulatory initiative – drawn up with the European Data Center Association (EUDCA) and Cloud Infrastructure Services Provider in Europe (CISPE) – designed to make the industry climate-neutral by 2030.

-Digital Realty is working to switch entirely to renewable power.
-Many of its U.S. and European data centers are powered by renewable energy.
-The company has 1 GW of wind and solar projects under contract in Texas, Illinois, North Carolina, Oregon, Arizona and Virginia and has installed 1.8 MW of solar panels in Kenya, Greece, Switzerland, and South Korea.
+Digital Realty is working to switch to renewable power.
+The company has 1 GW of wind and solar projects under contract in Texas, Illinois, North Carolina, Oregon, Arizona, and Virginia and has installed 1.8 MW of solar panels in Kenya, Greece, Switzerland, and South Korea.
 The company says it avoided emitting 1.8 million metric tons of CO_{2}-equivalent emissions (MtCO_{2}e) in 2022.

 History

-The company was formed in 2004 by GI Partners, which contributed 21 data centers that it acquired through bankruptcy auctions and from distressed companies at a 20–40% discount to replacement cost.
+The company was formed in 2004 by GI Partners, which contributed 21 data centers that it acquired through bankruptcy auctions and from distressed companies at a 20%–40% discount to replacement cost.
 On November 4, 2004, the company became a public company via an initial public offering.
 At that time, the company owned 23 properties comprising 5.6 million square feet.

 In August 2006, the company acquired a property in Phoenix, Arizona, for $175 million.
 By March 2007, GI Partners had sold all of its shares in the company.